 This error is seen when one uses Self-Signed Certificates to encrypt the data.
 One can issue such Certificates very easily in seconds and they could be valid for very long periods without any limit.
 Hence many users use Self-signed SSL certificates on internal IPs or URLs.

-Issues with Self-signed Certificates is covered in detail in this article.
+Issues with Self-signed Certificates are covered in detail in this article.

 Is there a solution?
 YES!!!
 SecureNT Intranet SSL Certificate